 Generally, broker non-votes occur when shares held by a broker in "street name" for a beneficial owner are not voted with respect to a particular proposal because the broker (1) has not received voting instructions from the beneficial owner and (2) lacks discretionary voting power to vote those shares.
 A broker is entitled to vote shares held for a beneficial owner on routine matters, such as the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm, without instructions from the beneficial owner of those shares.
-On the other hand, absent instructions from the beneficial owner of such shares, a broker is not entitled to vote shares held for a beneficial owner on non-routine matters, such as the approval of an equity compensation plan (such as our Employee Stock Purchase Plans) and the election of directors.
+On the other hand, absent instructions from the beneficial owner of such shares, a broker is not entitled to vote shares held for a beneficial owner on non-routine matters, such as the election of directors.
 Broker non-votes count for purposes of determining whether a quorum is present.
-However, on the proposals regarding the election of directors and the approval of our Employee Stock Purchase Plans, broker non-votes will have no effect on the proposal.
+However, on the proposals regarding the election of directors, broker non-votes will have no effect on the proposal.